jhchen6/force-directed-graph/README.md

       * but when dragging nodes around it seems called repeatedly
       * so that many frames running together slows the animation
     * anyway I logged all of the frames when they are called
-    * and cancle all of the previous frames when new one is called
+    * and cancel all of the previous frames when new one is called

 -_-